falkr/stmpy/docs/pages/transitions.md

 ## Initial Transitions

 A state machine must have exactly one initial transition.
-An initial transition is declared as normal transition, with the source referring to `initial`.
+An initial transition is declared as normal transition, with the source referring to the keyword `initial`.
+An innitial transition is triggered when the state machine is started, and does hence not declare any trigger.

-    t0 = {'source': 'initial', trigger: 't', target='s1'}
+    t0 = {'source': 'initial', target='s1'}

 ## Transition Actions